-Earlier in 2016 at the London Coffee Festival, Hoffmann showcased a variety of products at the Square Mile Coffee Roasters’ pop up.
+Earlier in 2016, at the London Coffee Festival, Hoffmann showcased a variety of products at the Square Mile Coffee Roasters’ pop-up.
 One of them was chocolate made with cascara, the dried skins of coffee cherries.
-Hoffmann sees cascara, a byproduct of coffee production, as having ample potential, in not only using a waste product but creating new culinary concoctions full of flavor.
+Hoffmann sees cascara, a byproduct of coffee production, as having ample potential to not only use a waste product but create new culinary concoctions full of flavor.
 “I think there are tons of possibilities.
-I believe it could be added into all sorts of things as a component, rather than the main flavor pillar you’d build a product around,” Hoffmann says.
+I believe it could be added into all sorts of things as a component rather than the main flavor pillar you’d build a product around,” Hoffmann says.
 “I think it could make great ice cream or sorbet, great kombucha or kefir, great cocktails or soda.”

 The diverse potentials of coffee waste point to one crucial consideration: we need to think differently about it, not as waste, but as potential.

-Not only can grounds be used for fuel, they also have applications in construction, as shown through research by Australian engineer Arul Arulrajah, who has been researching the potential of using coffee grounds to pave roads.
+Not only can grounds be used for fuel, but they also have applications in construction, as shown by Australian engineer Arul Arulrajah, who has been researching the potential of using coffee grounds to pave roads.
 One project used a combination of 70 percent dried coffee grounds and 30 percent slag (a waste product from steel manufacturing); the mixture was bound together with a liquid alkaline solution, then compressed into cylindrical blocks.
-The resulting material was tested and proven to be strong enough to be used as a road substrate, as documented in Arulrajah’s study, published this year in Construction and Building Materials.
+The resulting material was tested and proven strong enough to be used as a road substrate, as documented in Arulrajah’s study, published in Construction and Building Materials this year.

 When composted, coffee becomes an incredible organic resource high in phosphorous, potassium, magnesium, and nitrogen, the last of which is an important nutrient for plants.
 The rich nutrition supplied by composted coffee has led to initiatives like Ground to Ground in Austin, Texas, and Melbourne’s Reground.
 Both projects work to source used coffee grounds from cafés and compost them.
 This recovery process saves the coffee grounds from landfills.

-GroCycle, much like all of these businesses that see a potential for a product most others think of as waste, is not only doing business differently, but rethinking their entire business model.
+As with all these businesses that see potential in what most others view as waste, GroCycle is not only doing business differently but rethinking its entire business model.
 “An enormous part of our current economy is based on take, make, and then discard model,” Jong says.
 “We are inspired by the concept of the circular economy where, by design and thought, you produce no waste.
 Initiatives like the Ellen MacArthur Foundation and Gunter Pauli’s Blue Economy are leading the way in making these concepts mainstream.”

 In San Diego, California, a screenprinting studio developed an innovative approach to spent coffee grounds: using them to make ink.
 “This stuff has a lot of pigment, and it has the ability to stain fabric, [we thought] how far can we take that?” says Alex White of Domestic Stencilworks.
 He and his team use the ink to print on both paper and fabric.

-Keeping a few gallons of coffee grounds out of the waste stream might not be a huge number, particularly considering the large amount of coffee grounds produced on a daily basis, but ultimately, White, like all of his counterparts working to rethink waste products, is considering the broader picture.
+Keeping a few gallons of coffee grounds out of the waste stream might not be a huge number, particularly considering the large amount of coffee grounds produced on a daily basis.
+Still, ultimately, White, like all of his counterparts working to rethink waste products, is considering the broader picture.